 In this area are found many impressive natural landmarks, such as the giant Airdevronsix icefalls – approximately 8 km wide and more than 450 m tall icefall.

 Blood Falls have formed on the tongue of Taylor Glacier – mighty, approximately 75 km long stream of ice which descends for some 1.8 km.

-This icefall catches the eye as it is in very unusual, rusty color, which is rare in Antarctica.
-This plume on the backdrop of white ice looks like a blood.
-Water falls per some 15 m and also the width is approximately 15 m.
-At the foot of falls has formed large, frozen poodle of this orange-brown water.
-The hypersaline (very salty) water seeps here just sometimes – for most part of the time fall is frozen.
+This icefall catches the eye as it is in a very unusual, rusty color, which is rare in Antarctica.
+This plume on the backdrop of white ice looks like blood.
+Water is falling per some 15 m and also the width is approximately 15 m.
+At the foot of falls has formed a large, frozen poodle of this orange-brown water.
+The hypersaline (very salty) water seeps here just sometimes – for the most part of the time fall is frozen.

 Stream flows in the unusual, frozen Lake Bonney.
 Western part of this lake contains dimethylsulfide and eastern part – nitric oxide – "laughing gas" and dimethylsulfoxide.
 Oh, that’s just one more natural wonder in McMurdo Dry Valleys…